wang-bin/mdk-sdk/README.Android.md

 ### [Supported Decoders:](https://github.com/wang-bin/mdk-sdk/wiki/Decoders)
 - FFmpeg
 - MediaCodec: FFmpeg mediacodec implementation
-- AMediaCodec: builtin mediacodec implementation, using libmediandk or java api. propertyes: "surface" = "0" or "1", "copy" = "0" or "1" when "surface" is "0", "java" = "0" or "1"(use java or mediandk), "async" = "0" or "1"(android 9.0 is required by async mode)
+- AMediaCodec: builtin mediacodec implementation, using libmediandk or java api

 MediaCodec/AMediaCodec decoder will not be destroyed if app go to background, and continues to work when resumed.